mikeydiamonds/macOS-AI/README.md

 # Local AI for macOS

-This project sets up a local AI environment on your Mac, utilizing Apple Silicon GPUs for optimal performance.
+This project sets up a simple local AI environment on your Mac, utilizing Apple Silicon GPUs for optimal performance.
 You'll use Homebrew to install Ollama, pull a model, and Docker to run the Open Web UI and SearXNG for enhanced functionality.

 ## Prerequisites